do-i-know-it/YggdrAshill.Nuadha/Documentation/Unitization.md

 ## Implementation

-Nothing because this module only defines how you connect device and system.
+Nothing because this module only defines how to connect device to system.